awsdocs/amazon-elasticache-docs/doc_source/redis-cluster-resharding-online.md

 Use the following parameters with `modify-replication-group-shard-configuration`\.

 **Parameters**
-+ `-apply-mmediately` – Required\.
++ `-apply-immediately` – Required\.
 Specifies the shard reconfiguration operation is to be started immediately\.
 + `--replication-group-id` – Required\.
 Specifies which replication group \(cluster\) the shard reconfiguration operation is to be performed on\.
 + `--node-group-count` – Required\.
 To rebalance the keyspaces across all shards in the cluster, this value must be the same as the current number of shards\.